-Nicaraguan President seeks another term, this time with wife as VP
+Nicaraguan President wins fourth term, with wife as VP

 Since her husband took office in 2007, Murillo has been by his side, offering a warm shoulder and smile to the country, reshaping Ortega's brand by softening his image, and steering his political agenda.
 She is a writer, poet and avid activist.

-Murillo has long been the face of Ortega's administration, said Christine Wade, a political scientist and the co-author of "Nicaragua: Living in the Shadow of the Eagle."
+Murillo has long been the face of Ortega's administration, said Christine Wade, a political scientist and co-author of "Nicaragua: Living in the Shadow of the Eagle."

 "Some people consider her to be the power behind the man," Wade said.
 "She's played a very significant role in some of the popular social programs in Nicaragua.
 She's the face of the administration, she runs Cabinet meetings and she has very popular radio programs."